Books for Courses

 Most of our popular textbooks are now available for examination digitally -- for free!
 You can view the full digital pages right in your browser.

 Request an electronic examination or desk copy.

-Request a print examination or desk copy.
+Request a print examination copy.

 Check out forthcoming titles in our

 Subject Area Brochures including Civil War History, Religious Studies, Environmental Studies, Native American Studies, and African American Studies.

 Visit our Classroom Permissions page to learn how to use UNC Press content in your coursepacks or for other custom course materials.

 UNC Press books are now available through partners such as Academic Pub, to help professors use our content in their coursepacks.

 UNC Press books are now available in many alternate formats, including ebook platforms for Amazon's Kindle, Barnes & Noble's Nook, and Sony's e-Reader.
 Contact your local or campus e-content vendor for details.

 UNC Press is proud to announce partnerships with several on-campus e-book vendors, supplying UNC Press textbooks in e-book formats for students.
 For more information, visit: